VeritNet/AI-Learning/Book1/en_BINKLINGS AI learning 1.md

 In this first book, you've gained a foundational understanding of neural networks, delved into their design principles, explored improvements, and engaged in practical implementations.
 In the next book, we'll venture into deep learning, exploring more powerful models built upon neural networks, and progressively bridge the gap between mathematical theory and real-world engineering applications to address your specific needs or explore new frontiers.

 This book is open-source and freely available on GitHub.
-If you have any questions, feel free to contact the author via email, YouTube, or QQ (for readers in mainland China).
+If you have any questions, feel free to contact the author via email, YouTube.
 You can also engage in discussions within the repository or other relevant platforms.

 You're welcome to cite this book for academic or other purposes through its GitHub URL.
 For non-commercial use and adherence to the CC BY-NC-SA 4.0 license, you're free to reproduce parts of the content without explicit permission.
 I hope this book has been helpful in your learning journey.